BooRad45/TrainScheduler/README.md

 # TrainScheduler
-Train schedule application that uses Firebase.
+Train schedule application that uses moment.js and Firebase.